andradebru/gameoflife/README.md

   - open a terminal, go to the folder python and type `python3 lifeof.py`

 ## how to play vue version:
 - Download or clone the repository
-- execute the file gameof.py located at the vuelife folder:
+- open the folder in a terminal
-  - open a terminal, go to the folder vuelife and type `npm run serve`
+- execute the command `cd vuelife && npm install && npm run serve`
 - click the local hiperlink the terminal will show or type http://localhost:8080/ in browser adress bar.